-An employee disciplinary memo is a statement made on behalf of a host company on an employee who has stepped out of line or broken company rules while at work.
+An employee disciplinary memo is a statement made on behalf of a hosting company on an employee who has stepped out of line or broken company rules while at work.

-A memo for disciplinary action is only handed to an employee when things have gone too out of hand to be controlled verbally.
+A memo for disciplinary action only hands to an employee when things have gone too out of hand to control verbally.

-Since an employee disciplinary memo is about taking strict actions against an employee whose behaviour or performance have done more harm than good to the company, it has to be drafted with great care.
+Since an employee disciplinary memo is about taking strict actions against an employee whose behavior or performance has done more harm than good to the company, it has to be drafted with great care.

 Every little factor leading to whatever has arisen has to be taken into account while writing the memo.
 The following guidelines for writing a disciplinary memo can give you a better idea of what to include in it: